-- PBKDF2: The PBKDF2 key derivation method.
-See [RFC2898]. - urn:oasis:names:tc:opendocument:xmlns:manifest:1.0#pbkdf2: The same algorithms as identified by PBKDF2. - An IRI listed in §5.7 of [xmlenc-core]: The algorithm specified in §5.7 of [xmlenc-core] for this IRI - The IRI of an alternative algorithm as specified in §5.1 of [xmlenc-core].
+- PBKDF2: The PBKDF2 key derivation method with HMAC-SHA-1 for the Pseudo-Random Function(PRF).
+See [RFC2898] sections 5.2 and B.1.1. - urn:oasis:names:tc:opendocument:xmlns:manifest:1.0#pbkdf2: The same algorithms as identified by PBKDF2. - The IRI of an implementation-defined alternative algorithm.
 Alternative algorithms may be specified by extended conforming packages only.
 They shall not be specified by conforming packages.